kuruwa2/ctf-writeups/kksctf 2019/Xmas Tree 2/README.md

 >>> kks{c_is_simppi_�nly_when_you_are_drunk}
 ```

-Revise the letters affected by i and you should get the flag.
+Revise the letters affected by i and get the flag.

 ```
 kks{c_is_simple_only_when_you_are_drunk}